 Graduate Employment Outlook

-According to US News and World Report, occupational therapy assistant was the #1 best job in health care support jobs for 2016, and was one of the 10 best jobs in healthcare.
-According to the U.S. Bureau of Labor Statistics, employment of occupational therapy assistants and aides is projected to grow 41 percent through 2022, much faster than the average for all occupations.
+U.S. News and World Report ranks Occupational Therapy Assistant as the #2 job in "Best Health Care Support Jobs."
+According to the U.S. Bureau of Labor Statistics, employment of occupational therapy assistants and aides is projected to grow about 35 percent through 2030, much faster than the average for all occupations.
 Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities.

 $45,000 to $52,000 annual salary